IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 : The end-to-end service from Customer Edge (CE) to CE.

 Network service:
-: The Provider Edge (PE) to PE configuration, including both the network service layer (VRFs, RT import/export policies configuration) and the network transport layer (e.g. RSVP-TE Label Switched Paths (LSPs).
-This includes the configuration (on the PE side) of the interface towards the CE (e.g. VLAN, IP address, routing protocol, etc.).
+: Per {{?RFC8309}}, a network service provides Connectivity between customer sites and the Internet or between customer sites across the network operator's network and across the Internet.
+In the context of this document, a network service is enabled by Provider Edge (PE) to PE configuration, including both the network service layer (VRFs, RT import/export policies configuration) and the network transport layer (e.g., RSVP-TE Label Switched Paths (LSPs)).
+This includes the configuration (on the PE side) of the interface towards the CE (e.g., VLAN, IP address, routing protocol, etc.).

 Technology domain:
 : Short for "switching technology domain", defined as "region" in